Episteme adulatrix

 Episteme adulatrix, the day flying moth, is a species of moth in the genus Episteme of the family Noctuidae.

 Distribution

-This species can be found in India, western China, Nepal, Burma and Taiwan.
+This species can be found in Pakistan, India, western China, Nepal, Burma and Taiwan.

 Description

 Episteme adulatrix has a wingspan of about 66 mm.
 The upperside of the forewings is black, with large yellow markings, a row of small white spots and pale blue spots at the base.
 The upperside of the hindwings is black, with small white submarginal spots and orange spots near the anal angle.
 Head, thorax and abdomen are black, abdomen with blood-red bands.

 Biology

 It is a day flying moth (hence the common name).
 Caterpillars feed on Solanum tuberosum.